What is Rubber Aging and How to Prevent It?

 Rubber Aging Prevention Through Material Selection and Formulation

-Choose rubber compounds and formulations that are specifically designed for the intended application and environmental conditions.
+• Choose appropriate rubber materials and compounds designed for the intended application and environmental conditions.

 Regular Inspection and Maintenance of Rubber Components